 Most-repeated fatherly advice: "Stop staring at the open fridge.
 We're paying for that."

-Stephanie, our Marketing Specialist, on her dad, Junio:
+Stephanie, our Customer Engagement Manager, on her dad, Junio:

 What makes him great: "If you are having a bad day, he’ll find a way to turn it around."